microsoft/WhatTheHack/xxx-ThisOldDataWarehouse/Student/Challenge-01.md

 5. Request SSIS package from coach.
 Current package in repo is setup for SQL Server 2017 which means you can run it thru Azure Data Factory.
 Here are [instructions](https://docs.microsoft.com/en-us/sql/integration-services/lift-shift/ssis-azure-deploy-run-monitor-tutorial?view=sql-server-ver15#deploy-a-project-with-the-deployment-wizard) to deploy the SSIS pakcage on in the SSIS Catalog.
 6. Create ADF pipeline with Execute SSIS Package activity.
 [ADF Activity](https://docs.microsoft.com/en-us/azure/data-factory/how-to-invoke-ssis-package-ssis-activity?tabs=data-factory#create-a-pipeline-with-an-execute-ssis-package-activity)
 7. Update [connection settings](https://docs.microsoft.com/en-us/azure/data-factory/how-to-invoke-ssis-package-ssis-activity?tabs=data-factory#connection-managers-tab) in package.
+8. **For the first time setup only**, you will need to execute the "Master Create.sql" script to populate all control tables before you execute the SSIS job.
+This is required and it is only done on the initial setup.
+After this is complete, you can run the SSIS job.  **For all subsequent runs after the initial setup**, execute the Reseed ETL Stored Procedure only.
+This stored procedure will rollback the database to it's original state.**
-8. Execute this package to load data into Azure Synapse Analytics.
+9. Execute this package to load data into Azure Synapse Analytics.
 [SSIS Execution](https://docs.microsoft.com/en-us/azure/data-factory/how-to-invoke-ssis-package-ssis-activity?tabs=data-factory#run-the-pipeline)

 ## Advanced Challenges (Optional)